winglang/wing/docs/04-reference/wingsdk-api.md

 public synth(): string
 ```

-Synthesize the app into an `app.wx` file.
+Synthesize the app into a `.wx` file.
 Return the path to the file.

 #### Static Functions <a name="Static Functions" id="Static Functions"></a>